 Increasing the Heating System Efficiency to Reduce Heating Cost

-Attic Heat Harvester Controllers are used in Attic and Conservatory Heat Harvesting.
+Attic Heat Harvester Controllers are used in Attic and Consrvatory Solar Space Heating.
 The controller has 11 parameters, whose type is defined below, that users can set enabling you to customise the controller to:

-1. Suit your Temperature and operation time Wishes (TWP)
+1. Suit your temperature and operation Time Wish

-3. Be Compatible with the other components used in your application (CP)
+3. Be Compatible with the other components used in your application Parameters (CP)

 |Parameter||Default Value||Parameter type|

 |d) Harvesting Fan air Flow rate||1220 cmh (706cfm)||AP|

 This parameter determines when your Solar Space Heating System fan turns on impacting heating system efficiency and the heat moved from the attic/conservatory to your home.

 Increasing the setting increases heating system efficiency.
 Reducing this value does the opposite but more solar heated air is transferred to your home.
 From 2015 the controller automatically increases the parameter value above the preset value and increases system efficiency during periods exceeding a few days when the maximum daily attic/conservatory temperatures are high increasing the system efficiency and reducing heating cost.
 The value is automatically decreased it to the user preset or the system default as the averaged temperatures decrease.